fadhuweb/alu-AirBnB_clone/README.md

 # Description of the project

-This project is a simple clone of the AirBnB website.
-The first stage implements a backend interface or console to manage program data(like shell).
-Console commands allow users to create, update, destroy objects, and manage file storage.
+This project is a clone of the most famous AirBnB website.
+The first stage consists of a backend interface or console to manage program data(like shell). with Console commands allow users to create, update, delete objects, and manage file storage.

 # The console - tasks
 -  Put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of  future instances <br>